mewan-war/Assessing-ML-Models-in-Landslide-Susceptibility-and-Risk-Mapping-in-Jammu-Region-India/README.md

 	(3) R Code for plotting combined ROCs based on (2), and (4) R Notebook for RF-based LSI Classification - including model assessment and global SHAP analysis.

-Cite: War, et al., "Systematic Assessment of ML Models’ Performance & its Explainability for Landslide Susceptibility and Risk Mapping in Jammu Region, India", accepted to be published at the _IEEE IGARSS_, Washington, D.C., USA, 2026.
+Cite: M. War, S. Basu, S. Thota, K. Kurte and K. S. Rajan, "Systematic Assessment of ML Models’ Performance & its Explainability for Landslide Susceptibility and Risk Mapping in Jammu Region, India", accepted to be published in _IEEE IGARSS_, Washington, D.C., USA, 2026.